+Americans with Disabilities Act ruled that only specially trained dogs could be considered service animals.
+Because it is traditionally believed that dogs have greater learnability and are more people-oriented.
 Nevertheless, the law provides neither restrictions nor recommendations regarding the breeds suitable for the role of a service dog.
 You can rely on your own preferences, but we recommend that you also consider the general characteristics of the breed.
 By nature, the animal should be intelligent, non-aggressive, and have a calm temperament.

 Most service dog providers can offer Labrador Retrievers, Golden Retrievers, German Shepherds, Bernese Mountain Dogs, Border Collies, or Bloodhounds as helpers.
 These large breeds of dogs are easy to train, have an active nature, interact well with people, and show protective qualities.

 However, the list of service dogs is not limited to these breeds.
 You can also choose a smaller companion such as Poodle, Cavalier King Charles, or Terriers.
 Also, if you already have a dog, you can hire professional dog handlers to qualify your animal as a service one.
 If you want, please check-up our top 7 lists of Service Dog breeds.